 “We read the list of illustrious names and each one reminds you what it takes to be a successful entrepreneur: relentless hard work, resilience in the face of failure, the imagination to build something, and a bit of good luck.
 Success takes many forms but almost always requires these four things.

-During May and June 2019 1078 business owners were asked to name an entrepreneur that inspired them – they were allowed to choose anyone and were not given prompts.
+UPDATED ON 12 NOVEMBER, 2019 1078 business owners were asked to name an entrepreneur that inspired them – they were allowed to choose anyone and were not given prompts.